chalmerlowe/intro_to_sprinting/class_materials/installing_tools.md

 You'll see one of these two things.

-- `git: Command not found.` This means that git is not installed, and you will **keep reading to learn how to intall git.**
+- `git: Command not found.` This is good!
+It means that you **are going to follow our instructions to install git!** Keep reading.

 - **A whole bunch of text**, which is a document explaining some of the most common `git` commands.
 If you see this, jump to the instructions on [downloading and installing Conda.](#download-and-install-conda) because git is already installed.